bkies23/bkies23/README.md

      This program looks at the history of the first four U.S. flags along with our present day flag.

      I have written a separate class for each flag (BetsyRoss, LewisAndClark, etc.) and each extends a Flag base class.
 The base class sets width, height, colors, dimensions of stripes and cantons, and has methods for drawing both the stripes and cantons with stars.
 Only white stripes are drawn as a red                  background is used for the red stripes.
 The Lewis & Clark flag has its own method for drawing stripes since it was the only flag with more than thirteen stripes.
-Each flag has its own method for drawing stars as the stars are different for each flag.
-For the BetsyRossFlag (the only flag with stars in a circle), I used          Math.Pi,  Math.Sin, and Math.Cos funcitons to draw the thirteen stars in a circle.
+Each flag has its own method for drawing stars as the star pattern differs for each flag.
+For the BetsyRossFlag (the only flag with stars in a circle), I used          Math.Pi, Math.Sin, and Math.Cos functions to draw the stars in a circle.

      LightBeam: